OwenBrotherwood/loopback-example-aaa/README.md

 Note:
 - It is presumed that Internet users would be authenticated/authorized by an OAuth system ...

+Unkowns:
+- many :)
+- how would middleware be used in a global AAA that is required for all models

 Play:
 - At the moment, I have placed moved some  view specific things to boot/views.js